maxhbr/LDBcollector/md/Saxpath.md

                         "Saxpath"
                     ],
                     "__impliedId": "Saxpath",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this is a slightly modified version of Apache 1.1.
+                                "Per Fedora, this is a slightly modified version of Apache 1.1.
 The\ndocumentation requirement in Apache 1.1 has been weakened to a suggestion,\nbut clause 4 still makes this license Free but GPL-incompatible.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [